 - have safety and/ or mobility needs that prevent them from travelling independently to and from school or accessing public transport or a school bus.
 A safety need may be where a significant risk of harm or danger to the student, or to others, exists during the journey to and from school.
 This may be due to challenges such as epilepsy, communication and social skills, understanding, self-management and decision making.
 A mobility need may be due to challenges such as reduced mobility, fatigue, medical conditions or limited motor skills; and

 - are attending the closest state school, state-integrated school or other educational setting that they can enrol at.

-Students are not eligible for SESTA if they are:
+Students are not eligible for SESTA if they're:

-- on ACC (caregivers need to Contact ACC (external link) )
+- on ACC (caregivers need to contact ACC

 - boarding at residential schools, and need transport to and from home for the weekend or holidays